Azure/azure-cosmos-dotnet-v2/Readme.md

 # Microsoft Azure Cosmos DB .NET SDK

-Welcome to the repo containing all things .NET for the Azure Cosmos DB API which is published with name [Microsoft.Azure.DocumentDB](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/).
+This project provides a client tools or utilities in .NET that makes it easy to interact with Azure Cosmos DB.
+Azure cosmos DB is published with nuget name [Microsoft.Azure.DocumentDB](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/).
 For documentation please see the Microsoft Azure [link](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-sdk-dotnet).

 ## Disclaimer
 The implementation in this project is intended for reference purpose only.